Constraints

 rand()

 Declares a random variable that will be assigned a value by the constraint solver.
+Supports both scalar fields and fixed-size arrays.

 @zdc.dataclass